pinhan-chen/pinhan-chen.github.io/_pages/cv.md

 * Mar 2024 – Present: **AI Research Scientist**
   * [**MediaTek**](https://www.mediatek.com/) Strategic Technology Team, West Lafayette, IN
   * Hired as an exceptional employee; Led and collaborated with seniors having a PhD or 5+ years of experience
-  * Designed a multi-objective optimization ML system utilizing surrogate models with Reinforcement Learning
+  * Coordinated a team of 6 engineers in creating a machine learning system for digital pre-distortion, resulting in a 30% improvement in efficiency over traditional methods

 * Jun 2023 – Sep 2023: **Machine Learning Intern**
   * [**Johns Hopkins Hospital**](https://www.hopkinsmedicine.org/the-johns-hopkins-hospital), Remote
   * Achieved over 95% accuracy by developing ensemble and weighted algorithms using LightGBM, and Keras
-  * Enhanced data foundation and feature engineering by designing a data pipeline with 170k patient dataset
+  * Invented two ensemble and weighted algorithms, leading to a 12% improvement in model performance and efficiency

 * Apr 2022 – Aug 2022: **Machine Learning Engineer**
   * [**MediaTek**](https://www.mediatek.com/) Artificial Intelligence Team, Hsinchu, Taiwan